Train ML models with Ray

 While this is enough to run training jobs on the cluster, we’re not making full use of Ray by running jobs this way.
 We can use Ray Train’s TorchTrainer to get additional features, including:

 It is simple to wrap a Pytorch Lightning script with Ray Train.
-Run
+Close train.py if it is open, then run

 # run in a terminal inside jupyter container